markstickley/norestfortheweekend/source/_posts/2013-06-06-in-defence-of-the-bbc-and-its-clock.markdown

 Because any request that took longer than 1 second would make the clock inaccurate there would have to be a series of servers at various locations around the world capable between them of delivering a latency lower than 1 second to any country.
 This would take some setting up, particularly if you want to defend against DDoS attacks.

-For extra fun, the cookie required to store the time zone would have to be added to the BBC's cookie registry to make sure it's strictly necessary.
-Because of the size and scope of the content available under bbc.co.uk there are a lot of cookies set.
-Every cookie set on the domain is sent with every request whether they are needed for that page or not.
-The more cookies there are the more data there is to send and the longer the request takes to send.
-Not to mention that certain old versions of IE will crash if you send too much cookie data.

 100 days?
 ---------